GLOBAL MARKETS-Europe cheers Italy pact, bond bulls pause for breath

 Precious metal investors were still on a quest to buy safer assets.

-Also reflecting nervousness, the Merrill Lynch move index , a gauge of investors’ expectations on how volatile U.S. bonds will be, has risen back near three-year highs marked earlier this month.
+Also reflecting market nervousness, the Merrill Lynch move index, a gauge of investor expectations on how volatile U.S. bonds will be, has risen back to near three-year highs marked earlier this month.

-The MSCI emerging market currency index was also at its lowest levels since mid-November, having fallen 0.9% so far this week and set for its biggest monthly fall in more than seven years.
+The MSCI emerging market currency index was also at its lowest levels since mid-November, having fallen 0.9% so far this week; it is now set for its biggest monthly fall in more than seven years.

-The latest hit came in Argentina as it said it wanted to restructure a large chunk of its bonds by extending their maturities and to “re-profile” the maturities of debt owed to the IMF under a $57 billion standby agreement.
+The latest hit came in Argentina, which said it wanted to restructure a large chunk of its bonds by extending their maturities, and to “re-profile” the maturities of debt owed to the IMF under a $57 billion standby agreement.

-The battered peso took another hammering on Wednesday, even though the central bank intervened heavily in the foreign exchange market for a second consecutive day.
+The battered Argentine peso was poised for action having taken another hammering on Wednesday despite another day of heavy central bank intervention in the foreign exchange market.

 Argentine assets have been slammed since business-friendly President Mauricio Macri was trounced in primary elections by centre-left Peronist challenger Alberto Fernandez.

-“President Macri instructed me to solve the short-term problem to guarantee electoral stability, but also in the medium- and long-term so as not to leave a problem for the person who follows, be it he or another candidate,” Argentina’s Treasury Minister, Hernan Lacunza, said.
+“President Macri instructed me to solve the short-term problem to guarantee electoral stability, but also in the medium- and long-term so as not to leave a problem for the person who follows, be it he or another candidate,” Argentine Treasury Minister Hernan Lacunza said.